The Jones Act Information Center

 The Jones Act, also known as the Merchant Marine Act of 1920, protects the rights of seamen when they are injured or killed on the job.
 This Act consists of the precedents and statutes that govern issues or disputes that occur on navigable waters including liability of employers, vessel operators, and owners for injuries sustained by their employees.

-Only those assigned to a vessel or fleet are covered under the Jones Act.
-This means that those who work on commercial fishing vessels, barges, tugboats, tankers, oil rig platforms, or freighters are protected under this law, while those who work on shore or on fixed platforms are generally covered by other laws, like the Longshore and Harbors Workers Compensation Act.
+Those assigned to a vessel or fleet are covered under the Jones Act.
+This means that those who work on commercial fishing vessels, barges, tugboats, tankers, mobile oil rig platforms, or freighters may be protected under this law, while those who work on shore or on fixed platforms are generally covered by other laws, like the Longshore and Harbors Workers Compensation Act.
 Learn more about your protections as a seaman.

 The Longshore and Harbors Worker Compensation Act (LHWCA) provides protections to people who work on docks, ports, terminals, and shipyards.
 Employees who work loading and unloading vessels, and shipbuilders, breakers, and repairmen, as well as those who support and contribute to the employer’s maritime business such as truck drivers and mechanics, may also be covered under the LHWCA.
 Learn more about Longshoremen rights, including the status test that determines if you covered under this law.